 Congressional information on the web: Senators and Representatives, committee assignments, contact information, Cabinet nominations, history, district maps, etc. Links to the Congressional Record which features full-text search, or searchable by Member or date.

 Diplomatic List: This publication covers foreign missions (embassies, interest sections) in the United States including the names of members of the diplomatic staffs of these missions and their spouses.

 Foreign Consular Offices in the United States: This publication contains a complete and official listing of the foreign consular offices in the United States, and recognized consular officers.
 Compiled by the U.S. Department of State with the full cooperation of the foreign missions in Washington, it is offered as a convenience to organizations and persons who must deal with consular government agencies, state tax officials, international trade organizations, chambers of commerce, and judicial authorities, etc. Updated daily.

-U.S. Government Manual: .pdf version of the recent edition; web-based (and hence browseable) is here.
+U.S. Government Manual: Browseable .pdf version of the recent edition with update button on left.
 Contains information on the agencies of the executive, judicial, and legislative branches of the Federal government including: boards, commissions, committees, and a quasi-official agencies and organizations in which the United States participates.
 Entries contain a summary of the agency's purpose and general role, a description of its programs and activities, names and titles of major officials, and a list of sources of information.
 Many entries also provide organization charts.
 Also contains a section on terminated or transferred agencies.
 Archival editions back to 1995-96 available as well.